-- Build up a sketchbook with original examples and photographs of work undertaken and creative artists studied, in order to allow children to look back and build on what they have worked on and to show progression of skills and knowledge.
+- From KS1, build up a sketchbook with original examples and photographs of work undertaken and creative artists studied, in order to allow children to look back and build on what they have worked on and to show progression of skills and knowledge.

 - Experience the arts through other areas of the curriculum.